 Published by the Mount Vernon Ladies’ Association of the Union, 2009

-Full-color catalog from the 2009-2010 exhibition co-organized by the Society and the Mount Vernon Ladies’ Association.
+Full-color catalog from the 2009-2010 exhibition co-organized by the Society of the Cincinnati and the Mount Vernon Ladies’ Association.
 The catalog includes in-depth features on more than forty objects in the exhibition, a further reading list, and an annotated list of the Continental Army generals.
 190 pages.

 by Minor Myers, Jr.